-This layer is rapidly becoming necessary in dealing with the voluminous amounts of information on the networks.
+This layer deals with the voluminous amounts of information on the networks.
 This layer works as an intermediary that provides service integration between customers and information providers, given some constraint such as low price, fast services or profit maximization for a client.
 For example, a person wants to go to USA from India, the person checks the sites of various airlines for the low-price ticket with the best available service.
 For this he must know the URL's of all the sites.
 Another aspect of the brokerage function is the support for data management and traditional transaction services.
-Brokerages may provide tools to accomplish more sophisticated, time-delayed updates or futurecompensating transactions.
+Brokerages may provide tools to accomplish more sophisticated, time-delayed updates or future-compensating transactions.

 3.4.
-Secure Messaging Layer
+Messaging Layer

 In any business, electronic messaging is an important issue.
-The commonly used messaging systems like phone, fax and courier services have certain problems.
-If the phone line is dead or some how the number is wrong, you are not able to deliver the urgent messages.
-In the case of courier service, if you want to deliver the messages instantly, it is not possible as it will take some time depending on the distance between the source and destination places.
-The solution for such type of problems is electronic messaging services like e-mail, enhanced fax and EDI.
-The electronic messaging has changed the way the business operates.
+The commonly used messaging systems like phone, fax and courier services have certain problems such as if phone line is dead or the phone number is wrong.
+In the case of courier service, if you want to deliver themes sages instantly, it is not possible as it will take some time depending on the distance between the source and destination places.
+Electronic messaging services like e-mail, enhanced fax and EDI are the solution for such type of problems.
 The major advantage of the electronic messaging is the ability to access the right information at the right time across diverse work groups.
 The main constraints of the electronic messaging are security, privacy and confidentiality through data encryption and authentication techniques.
 Messaging layer includes the following i.e., digital encryption standard (DES), advanced encryption standard (AES), public key encryption (PKE), digital signature (DS) and electronic data interchange (EDI) protocol.